-Bailiff Pay - An application of rate of two percent (2%) shall be paid to a Court Clerk working as a bailiff in an assigned court room.
+Bailiff Pay - An application of rate of two percent (2%) shall be paid to employees covered by this agreement for working as a bailiff in an assigned court room.
 This application of rate is assigned and removed at the Court's and/or Judges' discretion.
 This application of rate will be paid for hours worked and shall not apply to any paid leave time.
-This application of rate will apply only when a Court Clerk has been fully trained in the Judge's discretion and the Court Clerk is independently assuming the full bailiff responsibilities in a courtroom.
+This application of rate will apply only when an employee has been fully trained in the Judge's discretion and the employee is independently assuming the full bailiff responsibilities in a courtroom.

-Bilingual Pay - An application of rate of two percent (2%) shall be paid to a Court Clerk who is certified in an approved language and acts as a foreign language interpreter, as assigned.
+Bilingual Pay - An application of rate of two percent (2%) shall be paid to employees covered by this agreement who are certified in an approved language and acts as a foreign language interpreter, as assigned.
 This application of rate will be paid for hours worked and shall not apply to any paid leave time.